 Psyche examines developments and controversies in mainstream psychology from a critical perspective, encouraging interdisciplinary dialogue between psychology, psychoanalysis, and other disciplines.

 Exploring the construction and impact of racial formations, resistance, and possibilities for liberation across African, Asian, Latinx, and Indigenous diasporas.

-From work to home to borderlands to the political capitals of the world, sex and gender create opportunities to understand complex political, social and creative phenomena.
-From critical feminist analysis to intersectionality to popular culture, this semniar examines the ways in which gender(s), sexualities and feminism both structure, and and are produced by, our world.
+From work to home, from borderlands to the political capitals of the world, sex and gender create opportunities to understand complex political, social and creative phenomena.
+From critical feminist analysis to intersectionality to popular culture, this semninar examines the ways in which gender(s), sexualities and feminism both structure, and are produced by, our world.